The Missing Cross to Purity

 and an even measure, to do as they would be done by.

-that are gotten into the earth, and settle their nests there in ease;
+who have gotten into the earth, and settle their nests there in ease;

 such come to cry against Quakers' meetings,